 The men and women who comprise the Architect of the Capitol (AOC) painting craft are master illusionists and AOC's teams of plasterers ensure the unique historic fabric of the buildings on Capitol Hill is preserved while the modern needs of Congress are served.

-In use since the ancient Romans, even today on Capitol Hill, plaster is integral to the many buildings under the care of the AOC.
+In use since the ancient Romans and even today on Capitol Hill, plaster is integral to the many buildings under our care.
 This use of plaster ranges from the most basic use such as drywall to more intricate uses such as the ornate U.S. House of Representatives Cannon House Office Building Caucus Room.

 "Anyone can just throw mud on a wall," said, Maynard.
 "It is an art to do it.
 It is hard work and you don’t learn it overnight.
 We need to create an apprenticeship program to help cultivate a next generation of plasterers to ensure we have the manpower to maintain this historic building."